bitovi/bitscaffold/README.md

-<i>The following is an example of what a GitHub Readme or Homepage for BitScaffold might include.
+<i>The following is an example of what a GitHub Readme or Homepage for Scaffold might include.
 It attempts to describe the project workflow, the reasons to use the project, and the technology stack in a way that helps define the project direction.
 See [Confluence for more information](https://bitovi.atlassian.net/wiki/spaces/SCAFFOLD/overview)!</i>

-<h1 style="text-align: center;">BitScaffold</h1>
+<h1 style="text-align: center;">@bitovi/scaffold</h1>
-<p style="text-align: center;">Created by Bitovi</p>

-## About BitScaffold
+## About Scaffold

-BitScaffold is a full-stack, TypeScript powered, web application framework designed to accelerate the development of CRUD applications, allowing you to quickly and easily spin up new projects in a cost-effective way.

-At the highest level, BitScaffold is a ‘medium code’ solution to take you from database schema straight to fully functioning CRUD application.
-Your project schema is evaluated at run time removing the need for build scripts or generator commands.
+Scaffold is a full-stack, TypeScript powered, web application framework designed to accelerate the development of CRUD applications.
+In short, Scaffold is a 'medium code' solution to take you straight from your database schema to fully functioning CRUD application.

-By handling the basics for you, BitScaffold lets you focus on what makes your application special, instead of spending time building boilerplate and tweaking configurations.
-Plus, because BitScaffold processes your schema at run-time you can quickly and easily modify your application without worrying about complicated generators or build steps.
+If all you need is a simple CRUD application, you can finish right there with a fully functioning app.
+If you need more features or side effects you can provide as much customization as you need.
+Scaffold makes it easy to override the default behavior so you can concentrate on what makes your application special and not just more boilerplate.

+Scaffold should make it quick and easy to create, test, and validate your application and data model right from the start

-## BitScaffold Quick Start (New Project)
+## Scaffold Quick Start (New Project)

-- Run `npx bitscaffold my-project-name`
+- Run `npx @bitovi/scaffold my-project-name`
 - Answer the prompts to configure your project
-- Change into the `my-project-name` directory
-- Create your `schema.bitscaffold` file (check this file into git!)
+- Run `cd my-project-name`
+- Take a look at the example `Foo.ts` schema inside `./src/schema/`
+  - Optional: Customize this file to see how the behavior can change!
-- Run: `npm run start`
+- Run `npm run start`
 - View your brand new CRUD app at http://localhost:3000/
+  - Optional: See the backend routes listed at http://localhost:3000/api/\_routes/
+- Check out the documentation to further customize your application

 ## Technologies

-BitScaffold attempts to simplify the developer experience by letting you focus on your data and provides you existing libraries to solve the common problems developers have:
+Scaffold attempts to simplify the developer experience by letting you focus on your data and provides you existing libraries to solve the common problems developers have:

 - React
 - Angular